 - Verified this account

 This healthcare professional let us know that they are currently available for:

 - General urology

 - Urological oncology

 I am a leading prostate cancer surgeon with one of the highest caseloads for robotic radical prostatectomy in the UK.
-My NHS practice is at UCLH, I have performed the most radical prostatectomies at the largest robotic pelvic surgery centre in the UK for each of the past 4 years.
+My NHS practice is at UCLH where I lead the robotic urology team.
+I have performed the most radical prostatectomies at the largest robotic pelvic surgery centre in the UK for each of the past 4 years.
 I pride myself on my very low complication rate.
 Since Jan 2018, none of my 450 prostatectomy patients have had major complications.
 I lead a national study of the NeuroSAFE technique.

 I continue to consult and treat patents, with appropriate social distancing and precautions, during the COVID-19 pandemic.
 I also conduct telephone and video consults where preferable.